grace-du/crop-land-maps/process.md

 pick up last week's tasks.

 Process:

   Benifit of pmtiles:

-    Single File Archive: Unlike traditional tilesets that store each tile as an individual file, PMTiles packs the entire tileset into a single, optimized file.
+-Single File Archive: Unlike traditional tilesets that store each tile as an individual file, PMTiles packs the entire tileset into a single, optimized file.
 This reduces the number of HTTP requests needed to fetch tiles.

-    HTTP Range Requests: PMTiles leverages HTTP range requests to fetch only the parts of the file necessary to render the current view, rather than downloading the entire file.
+-HTTP Range Requests: PMTiles leverages HTTP range requests to fetch only the parts of the file necessary to render the current view, rather than downloading the entire file.

-    Cloud Storage Compatibility: The single-file format is highly compatible with cloud object stores like Amazon S3, which can efficiently serve range requests.
+-Cloud Storage Compatibility: The single-file format is highly compatible with cloud object stores like Amazon S3, which can efficiently serve range requests.

-    Multi-resolution Storage: PMTiles stores tiles at multiple zoom levels, allowing applications to request the appropriate resolution based on the zoom level of the map view.
+-Multi-resolution Storage: PMTiles stores tiles at multiple zoom levels, allowing applications to request the appropriate resolution based on the zoom level of the map view.

-    Tooling: The PMTiles project provides tools for converting existing MBTiles archives to PMTiles, serving PMTiles archives over HTTP, and integrating PMTiles into web applications.
+-Tooling: The PMTiles project provides tools for converting existing MBTiles archives to PMTiles, serving PMTiles archives over HTTP, and integrating PMTiles into web applications.

-    Web Integration: PMTiles can be used on the web by utilizing JavaScript libraries that support the format.
+-Web Integration: PMTiles can be used on the web by utilizing JavaScript libraries that support the format.
 This allows for seamless integration into existing web mapping applications.